ProgSelC/node-hw/README.md

 ## BEFORE RUNNING THE CODE

  - install PostgreSQL
- - update connection parameters in src/config/dbConfig.js
+ - update connection parameters in src/config/dbConfig.js and config/config.json

-Warning!: Table Users is removed and recreated on start, don't run the application if you have a table with that name in your db and it contains important data
+ - run `npm run seed` to create users table and populate it with demo data

 ## API endpoints: